All Episodes

 She had me in tears the other day.

-So the protests are squaring off again in Berkeley after Coulter canceled.
+So the protesters are squaring off again in Berkeley after Coulter canceled.

 What are they complaining about now?

-The most interesting thing going things going on in Washington today is they they can't get their act together.
+The most interesting thing going to things going on in Washington today is they can't get their act together.

 I am so frustrated.

-Words cannot even begin to express my frustration, even beyond Linda annoying me about ordering me, trying to order me, complaining, you know, being obstinate, getting then getting mad at me because I decide to come in and do my own show every day.
+Words cannot even begin to express my frustration, even beyond Linda annoying me about ordering me, trying to order me, complaining, being obstinate, and then getting mad at me because I decide to come in and do my own show every day.

 And the lower standard that I apply to people that work for me, which is if you don't feel good, don't come in.

-But I'm more frustrated even more than when Linda bugs me over the house being incapable after a hundred days to even get a vote on repealing replacing Obamacare.
+But I'm more frustrated even more than when Linda bugs me over the House being incapable after 100 days to even get a vote on repealing, replacing Obamacare.

-Since they ran on this, they did they voted 60 times.
+Since they ran on this, they voted 60 times.

 What did I always call them?